virtual-cast/Zenject/README.md

 In addition to the bind methods documented above, there are also some other methods you might want to occasionally use on DiContainer.
 For example, if you are writing a custom factory, you might want to directly call one of the `DiContainer.Instantiate` methods.
 Or you might have a situation where another library is creating instances of your classes (for example, a networking library) and you need to manually call DiContainer.Inject.

 DiContainer is always added to itself, so you can always get it injected into any class.
-However, note that injecting the DiContainer is usually a sign of bad practice, since there is almost always a better way to design your code such that you don't need to reference DiContainer directly (the exception being custom factories).
+However, note that injecting the DiContainer is usually a sign of bad practice, since there is almost always a better way to design your code such that you don't need to reference DiContainer directly (the exception being custom factories, but even in that case it's often better to <a href="Documentation/Factories.md#custom-factories">inject a factory into your custom factory</a>).
 Once again, best practice with dependency injection is to only reference the DiContainer in the "composition root layer" which includes any custom factories you might have as well as the installers.
 However there are exceptions to this rule.

 ### <a id="dicontainer-methods-instantiate"></a>DiContainer.Instantiate